osor-io/UnityProjectGuidelines/README.md

 - ```// @NOTE(name): What you are annotating that people should have in mind when looking at the code```
 - ```// @FIX(name): There is something wrong here, you try to explain what it is and what could be causing it```
 - ```// @HACK(name): Marks that this is a hacky way to do something, why it is hacky and maybe what we could do to implement it correctly```
 - ```// @DOING(name): Marks that you were working here but had to stop (went to work on some other part of the code, the working day was over, or some other thing).
-Descrive here what you were doing and what you were planning to do to make it easier for yourself to come back.```
+Describe here what you were doing and what you were planning to do to make it easier for yourself to come back.```

 ### Documenting Code